goncalo22/SkyrimNet-GamePlugin/docs/Features/Custom Triggers.md

 - Live **enabling/disabling** without restarting the game

 You can also **search, filter**, and **reload** triggers instantly.
 The UI is schema-driven and adapts to the selected event type for easier configuration.

+For triggers to be listed properly in the web-ui, make sure their yaml file name matches **exactly** with the trigger name, contained in his own setting.

 ---